 - 3D coverage is not available in many places in the World.
 It covers mainly the biggest and most renowned cities.

 - Select “add polygon” from the top toolbar (Pic.
 1).

 2. You should receive a pop-up window entitled “Google Earth – New Polygon”: in the “name” row put the name of your polygon.
 You can also add the description below (Pic.
 2) however, You will deal with it a little bit later.

-4. Go to the aforementioned pop-up window and pick up your favourite colour, however, it’s good to set the similar to flooding river colour.
+4. Go to the aforementioned pop-up window and pick up your favourite colour, however, it’s good to set the similar to the flooding river colour.
 You can set the opacity also.
 I advise you to put around 90-100%.
-Do the same both for lines and area (Pic.
+Do the same both for lines and areas (Pic.
 5).

 6. On your left side, you can adjust the altitude value.
-Remember that altitude value 0 m is equal the sea level!
-To set right altitude value for the area of your surveillance set the cursor into the river bed and see the elevation value in the bottom right corner (pic.
+Remember that the altitude value of 0 m is equal to the sea level!
+To set the right altitude value for the area of your surveillance set the cursor into the river bed and see the elevation value in the bottom right corner (pic.
 9).